tylerlong/ringcentral-csharp-docs/docs/index.md

 ## NuGet

-The binary file of RingCentral C# SDK is distributed via [NuGet](http://www.nuget.org/packages/RingCentralSDK).
+The binary files of RingCentral C# SDK are distributed via [NuGet](http://www.nuget.org/packages/RingCentralSDK).

 To install the latest stable version: